dennispeld/patterns-dotnet/Structural/Bridge/README.md

 # Bridge

-**Bridge** is a design pattern, ehich is used to separate abstraction from its implementation so that both can be modified independently.
+**Bridge** is a design pattern, which is used to separate abstraction from its implementation so that both can be modified independently.

 ## Example
 Let's say, we want to order books online or in the walk-in bookstore.
 The idea is to implement such order system, that would allow us to